The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Why You Should Trust Us

 The iRunFar team is composed of road runners, trail runners, and ultrarunners with a collective 150-plus years of running experience.
-Several team members have been traveling in the backcountry and using water purification methods for over two decades.
+Several team members have been traveling in the backcountry and using different water purification methods for over two decades.

 Frequently Asked Questions About Water Purification for Trail Running